 Like a lot of countries in southeastern Asia, Thailand is no stranger to consuming items that some westerners might find a little hair-raising.
 Grasshoppers and locusts might be a pest here, but for the Thai people, they’re something of a delicacy.
 These crunchy bugs come fried in a delicious selection of spices and are a fantastic way to really get in touch with the true culture of the nation.
 You’ll be able to find these insects at most market stalls, so bite the bullet and plunge your choppers into one of these bad boys.

 If you suffer from Ophidiophobia (the fear of snakes) this is certainly not a trip you should be considering in a hurry.

-Ban Khok Sa-Nga village have an unusual, yet fascinating, obsession with the slithery reptiles – with quite literally thousands of the creatures found situated throughout the area.
-The obsession with snakes started back in 1951, when a traveling salesman put on a show involving them to draw in customers.
-Now every house in the village has a pet one to show off to visitors.
+Ban Khok Sa-Nga village has an unusual, yet fascinating, obsession with the slithery reptiles – with quite literally thousands of the creatures found situated throughout the area.
+The obsession with snakes started back in 1951 when a travelling salesman put on a show involving them to draw in customers.
+Now every house in the village has a pet to show off to visitors.
 Each to their own, I guess.

 Beyond Best Thailand Experiences